isha05vik/Vrinda-Store-Analysis-2022/README.md

+#Vrinda Store Analysis

-Insights drawn from the Vrinda Store Analysis 2022 Dashboard :
+Insights drawn from the Dashboard :

 Women are more likely to buy compared to men (~65%) Maharashtra,Karnataka and Uttar Pradesh are the top 3 states(~35%)